tobealive/docs/docs/concepts/control-flow/conditions.md

 // 'lowercase'
 ```

-You can also use ranges as `match` patterns.
-If the value falls within the range of a branch, that branch will be executed.

 Note that the ranges use `...` (three dots) rather than `..` (two dots).
 This is because the range is *inclusive* of the last element, rather than exclusive
 (as `..` ranges are).